-It's thought that the Alapaha has existed in the United States for around 200 years and more especially in the southern part of the country.
-However, there are no records of the breed prior to 1979, but many people believe they are the descendants of several Bulldog breeds and other crosses that were taken to the States by early settlers.
-Those dogs tended to be taller with lighter and more athletic builds that the dogs of today.
-They were bred to work driving cattle and other livestock as well as to guard and keep vermin under control.
+Many people however believe that the Alapaha existed in the United States for around 200 years and more especially in the southern part of the country but there are no records of the breed prior to 1979.
+It is thought that back in the early days they were bred to work driving cattle and other livestock as well as to guard and keep vermin under control.

-As such anyone wishing to share their home with an Alapaha Blue Blood Bulldog would need to register their interest with breeders and agree to being put on a waiting list because so few well-bred puppies are available every year.
+Anyone wishing to share their home with an Alapaha Blue Blood Bulldog would need to register their interest with breeders and agree to being put on a waiting list for the pleasure of doing so because even though they are incredibly popular few puppies are available every year.

-Alapahas are powerful dogs and they boast having large square heads and compact, extremely muscular bodies.
+Alapaha Blue Blood Bulldogs are powerful dogs and they boast having large square heads and compact extremely muscular bodies.
 Their heads are broad with a well-defined stop which adds to its square appearance.
 Foreheads are wide which is typical of the Bulldog breed.
-They have thick, broad muzzles that taper ever so slightly to a large, black coloured nose.
+They have thick broad muzzles that taper ever so slightly to a large black coloured nose.
 They have a reverse scissor bite and their eyes are medium in size being anything from round to almond shaped and set well apart on a dog's face.
-Eyes can be any colour, but a dark brown is the preferred colour and eye rims should be black too.
+Eyes can be any colour but a dark brown is the preferred colour and eye rims should be black too.
 Ears are either small or medium in size and set high on the head.
-They can drop down, be semi-pricked or rose ears are acceptable too.
+They can drop down be semi-pricked or rose ears are acceptable too.